DataTools4Heart/data-ingestion-suite/README.md

 sh ./data-ingestion-suite/docker/proxy/run.sh
 ```

-If your host machine is already running Nginx, add the following proxy configuration and restart Nginx:
+If your host machine is already running Nginx, add the following proxy configuration and restart your Nginx:

 ```nginx
 location /dt4h/tofhir/api {